 - Their jaws are large relative to their face, an adaptation for breaking open hard fruit such as coconuts.

-- Sun bears are thought to have just one mate.
+- Sun bears are thought to form strong pair bonds.

 - They give birth throughout the year, usually to twins.

 - At birth, cubs weigh 10 to 12 ounces.